-Ms. DEBRA DAHLMER: Louie, come on.
-Come on Buddha.
-Come one.
+MONTAGNE: Louie, come on.
+Come on, Buddha.
+Come on.

 ARNOLD: Why do you call him Buddha?

-ARNOLD: With her long generous head of white hair and an easy smile, Dahlmer's less than five feet tall and is the quintessential nice lady next door.
+ARNOLD: With her long, generous head of white hair and an easy smile, Dahlmer's less than 5 feet tall and is the quintessential nice lady next door.
 And she even takes care of another dog that's disabled.
-It's a little black Chihuahua-size dog with some kind of nerve damage so that it walks all sideways and twisted up.
+It's a little, black, Chihuahua-size dog with some kind of nerve damage so that it walks all sideways and twisted up.

-Ms. DAHLMER: Are they going to take my house even though I paid the payments and always paid the payments?
+MONTAGNE: Are they going to take my house even though I paid the payments - and always paid the payment?

-Ms. DAHLMER: And I don't like not being in control like that.
-But that's what I had to do, so I don't know.
+MONTAGNE: And I don't like not being in control like that.
+But that's what I had to do.
+So - I don't know.

 ARNOLD: Dahlmer has actually been doing more than just sitting around and worrying.
 She persistently called around, looking for a housing advocate or a lawyer who might be able to help her.
 And she eventually got in touch with a prominent consumer rights attorney who is suing Bank of America on behalf of homeowners just like her.

-Mr. GARY KLEIN (Attorney): There's every reason to believe that there are tens of thousands or hundreds of thousands of affected families.
+MONTAGNE: There's every reason to believe that there are tens of thousands, or hundreds of thousands, of affected families.

-Mr. KLEIN: People are getting the run-around.
-They're being told their documents are lost, and in many cases what they're getting is a decision that makes no sense whatsoever in light of their personal circumstances.
+MONTAGNE: People are getting the run-around.
+They're being told their documents are lost.
+And in many cases, what they're getting is a decision that makes no sense whatsoever in light of their personal circumstances.

 ARNOLD: And are a lot of these people actually getting foreclosed on when they shouldn't be?
 Or...

-Mr. KLEIN: We hear from people at all stages of the foreclosure process and we hear from people after foreclosure.
-People are being foreclosed on when they shouldnt be.
+MONTAGNE: We hear from people at all stages of the foreclosure process, and we hear from people after foreclosure.
+People are being foreclosed on when they shouldn't be.

-Chris Arnold, NPR News, Boston.
-Transcript provided by NPR, Copyright National Public Radio.
+ARNOLD: Chris Arnold, NPR News, Boston.
+Transcript provided by NPR, Copyright NPR.